Clarissa Molina

-Clarissa Molina (born Clarissa María Molina Contreras; September 23, 1991) is a Dominican model and beauty queen who won Miss Dominican Republic 2015 and represented the Dominican Republic at the Miss Universe 2015 pageant.
+Clarissa Molina Contreras (born September 23, 1991) is a Dominican actress, model and beauty pageant titleholder who won Miss Dominican Republic 2015 and represented the Dominican Republic at the Miss Universe 2015 pageant.
 She later won the title of Nuestra Belleza Latina 2016 after having placed third Runner-Up the previous year.
 She is the winner of Mira Quien Baila All-Stars 2019, and now works as a reporter with Univision in El Gordo y La Flaca.

 Personal life

 Molina was born in Santiago de los Caballeros, Dominican Republic and is the daughter of Domingo Molina and Clara Contreras.
 At the age of 11, her parents separated and moved to New York City.
 She was left in the Dominican Republic with her stepmother.
 At age 15 she and her siblings moved to New Jersey with their uncle and cousins.
 She resides in Miami, Florida after winning the Nuestra Belleza Latina pageant.
 She holds both Dominican and American citizenships.